 @msword-fragment special function.
 The difference between the two special functions is that the

-@msword-pages special function always inserts the content on a separate page (using section breaks in MS Word), while the
+@msword-pages special function always inserts the content on a separate page (using section breaks in MS Word, and including any header/footer of the source document), while the

 @msword-fragment function inserts the contents without any such separations.

 @msword-pages, with the single exception that the software will ensure that the inserted MS Word file will have its own numbering style, by ensuring that the names of the list numberings are unique.